Loyola University Maryland

-Seán Bray Director and Interim Vice President for Mission
+Seán Bray Assistant Vice President for Mission

 Director: Coordinates, supports, and supervises the Campus Ministry Team.
 Duties include staff meetings, supervision of professional staff members, meetings with Mission Committee, oversight of budget and annual staff evaluations.